JANE7J/TIC-TAC-TOE/README.md

 Link to download the game on your Android device: https://drive.google.com/file/d/12vmSo_Aa4PCFYChqEJet-5medIVLd7EB/view?usp=sharing

-    ⚠️ Before installing, make sure "Install from Unknown Sources" is enabled in your Android settings.*This project is a simple fun game to demonstrate basic web development and deployment on Android devices.*
+    *This project is a simple fun game to demonstrate basic web development and deployment on Android devices.*